Nombolo - Hyperlocal Social App

 OVERVIEW

-Nombolo flips the script on performative social media.
-It’s an experiential, geo-video app where people share real recommendations—no “pitch deck” energy, just locals posting what they love.
+It’s an experiential, geo-video mobile application where people share real recommendations, no “pitch deck” energy, just locals posting what they love.

 MY ROLE